4everjoy/DSA-Documentation-/README.md

 GROUP BY Order_id, Sales, Profit, Customer_Name
 ORDER BY Sales DESC

-** THE MOST PROFITABLE CONSUMER CUSTOMER IS EMILY PHAN WITH A TOTAL SALES OF 89061.0500 AND PROFIT 27220.690.
+* THE MOST PROFITABLE CONSUMER CUSTOMER IS EMILY PHAN WITH A TOTAL SALES OF 89061.0500 AND PROFIT 27220.690.

 #### QUESTION 10 WHICH CUSTOMER RETURNED ITEMS AND WHAT SEGMENT DO THEY BELONG?

 SELECT * FROM KMS_SqlCaseStudy

-SELECT DISTINCT
+SELECT
 Order_id, Customer_Name,
 Customer_segment
 FROM
 [dbo].KMS_SqlCaseStudy
-JOIN
+INNER JOIN
 [dbo].[KMS_Order_Satus]
 ON Order_id =Order_id
 WHERE